 1. Showcases that you are trustworthy:

-Using video on your pricing page not only makes understanding your services or products better, it conveys to your target audience that you are trustworthy.
+Using video on your pricing page not only makes understanding your services or products better, but it also conveys to your target audience that you are trustworthy.
 Where most business owners flee from showing their face or sometimes having face to face conversations about pricing, this is where you can shine.
 A simple 30-60 second video on your pricing page can really convince the consumer to go with you over another business.

 2. Lets the client know who they are investing in